Recently, I experienced a (potentially) devastating business problem that I warn my clients about all the time.

 Ready to Start Your Email List?

 Watch the video training class “Email List Basics” that you’ll find exclusively in the Life Editor Clubhouse membership site.
-The Clubhouse is your one-stop-shop for every product, service, and program I have ever released.

 This post focuses on Step 3 of the Life Editing Process, Add Good Habits and Routines.
 For more about life editing and what it can do for you, click here.